-Is the risk ranked between Low and Medium?
+Is the risk ranked between Very Low and Medium?
 Yes - maximum credible hydrocarbon spill volume (condensate from a LOWC) residual risk is ranked as Low.
 Is further information required in the consequence assessment?
 No - hydrocarbon spill modelling results were used to determine consequence and risk; no further information is required.
 Are risks and impacts consistent with the principles of ecological sustainable development (ESD)?
 Yes - activity evaluated in accordance with Santos' Environmental Hazard Identification and Assessment Procedure, which considers principles of ecologically sustainable development.
 Are risks and impacts consistent with relevant legislation, international agreements and conventions, guidelines and codes of practice (including species recovery plans, threat abatement plans, conservation advice and Australian Marine Park zoning objectives)?
 Yes - management consistent with OPGGS(E)R 2009 Regulations, including safety case and WOMP.
-Santos has considered the values and sensitivities of the receiving environment, including but not limited to: + Conservation values of the identified protection priorities (Section 7.2.4.1), including the Dampier Archipelago, Montebello Islands, Lowendal Islands, Barrow Island, Muiron Islands and Barrow-Montebello Surrounds. + Relevant species recovery plans, conservation management plans and management actions, including but not limited to Recovery Plan for Marine Turtles in Australia (DoEE, 2017), Approved Conservation Advice for Megaptera novaeangliae (humpback whale) (TSSC, 2015d), Approved Conservation Advice for Balaenoptera physalus (fin whale) (TSSC, 2015b), Approved Conservation Advice for Rhincodon typus (whale shark) (TSSC, 2015a), Blue Whale Conservation Management Plan 2015 - 2025 (DoE, 2015b), and relevant recovery plans and conservation advices for birds.
+Santos has considered the values and sensitivities of the receiving environment, including but not limited to: Conservation values of the identified protection priorities (Section 7.2.4.1), including the Dampier Archipelago, Montebello Islands, Lowendal Islands, Barrow Island, Muiron Islands and Barrow- Montebello Surrounds.
+Relevant species recovery plans, conservation management plans and management actions, including but not limited to Recovery Plan for Marine Turtles in Australia (DoEE, 2017), Approved Conservation Advice for Megaptera novaeangliae (humpback whale) (TSSC, 2015d), Approved Conservation Advice for Balaenoptera physalus (fin whale) (TSSC, 2015b), Approved Conservation Advice for Rhincodon typus (whale shark) (TSSC, 2015a), Blue Whale Conservation Management Plan 2015 - 2025 (DoE, 2015b), and relevant recovery plans and conservation advices for birds.
 Management is also consistent with the zoning of the Australian marine parks, in that risks have been reduced to ALARP, e.g., implementation of spill response activities will limit impacts, thereby conserving the marine park values.
 Are risks and impacts consistent with Santos' Environmental, Health and Safety Policy?
 Yes - aligns with Santos' Environmental, Health and Safety Policy.
 Are risks and impacts consistent with stakeholder expectations?
-Yes - no concerns raised.
+Yes - During the open comment period a comment was received from CCWA, but a review of, and response to the comment has not resulted in any changes to the risk ranking of a LOWC- hydrocarbon spill event.

 Are performance standards such that the impact or risk is considered to be ALARP?

 Yes (see ALARP above)